cyniphile/rosalind/blog-post/post-2.md

 ![](2021-11-12-08-45-01.png)

-Great, so now if we somehow give a bad string to our function at runtime, the program will panic and crash.
+Great, so now if we somehow give a bad string to our function at runtime, the program will panic (and crash if the panic isn't unhandled).
 For example say we accidentally pass in an RNA string with "U"s in it, uh oohh!
 We want to check for these errors at compile time, and prevent the possibility of even wiring up `dna_base_complement` to something that passes it the wrong type.

 To do this we'll use algebraic data types.
-I'm not a theoretical expert on this, but bascally there are two algebraic data types: sum types and product types.
-Product types are just groups that can have more than one type in them.
-So tuples, structs, or python dataclasses.
-These are pretty obviously useful: sometimes you need to group diversely typed data about something into one type like a `user` that has a string `name` and int `age`.
+Algebraic data types are simply types composed  of other types.
+There are two main kinds: sum types and product types.
+A product types is an AND group of types, for example tuple, `struct`, or a Python dataclass.
+These are pretty obviously useful: sometimes you need to group diversely typed data together into one type, like a `user` that has a string `name` AND and integer `age`.

-The other common algebraic type, sum types, were new to me, but I've realized they are perhaps more powerful and interesting.
-Sum types are just types that group together other types.
-In rust you create sum types with the `enum` keyword.
-It's kind of like inheritance, but weaker
+The other common algebraic type, sum types, were new to me, but I've realized they are perhaps even more powerful and interesting[^2].
+A sum type is an XOR group of different types, so an instance can be one (and only one) of the given options.
+It's kind of like inheritance, but simpler.
+In Rust you create sum types with the `enum` keyword.
+For example:

-For example

 ``` rust
 pub enum DnaNucleotide {